system-adminUpdated 2026-04-18

 VariablePurpose

 CREDENTIAL_ENCRYPTION_KEYFernet symmetric key used to encrypt every source-DB and LLM provider credential at rest.
-Generate once with python -c "from cryptography.fernet import Fernet; print(Fernet.generate_key().decode())" and never change it without re-encrypting every existing row.
+Generate once with python -c "from cryptography.fernet import Fernet; print(Fernet.generate_key().decode())".
+It can be rotated without downtime using the dual-key window described in Rotating a secret below — you no longer have to choose between leaking a key forever and losing every stored credential.

 JWT_SECRET_KEYHMAC signing key for issued JWTs.
 Long, random, and unique per environment.
 Rotation invalidates every active session.